 Dr. Greeff chuckles as he reflects on his introduction to practising in Grande Cache.

 By chance, he found a locum posting advertised online and emailed Dr. Gillett about filling the role.
-That one-time, “divine intervention” locum experience in Grande Cache led to repeat visits throughout 2016 and 2018.
+That one-time, “divine intervention” led to repeat visits to Grande Cache throughout 2016 and 2018.
 “Locums are a great way to get experience in a variety of settings and figure out what you like and what you don’t like,” Dr. Greeff adds.

-Through his recurring locums in Grande Cache, he became immersed in the clinic, getting to know its patients and the team of physicians, nurses, and health-care providers, as well as the community.
+Through his recurring locums in Grande Cache, he became immersed in the clinic, getting to know its patients and the team of physicians, nurses, and other health professionals, as well as the community.

 So, when Dr. Greeff, his wife, and their two daughters decided to relocate to Canada, Grande Cache “was the obvious choice.”

 At the start of 2019, they took up permanent residence in the hamlet nestled in the Canadian Rockies.
 Framed by twenty-one mountain peaks and the Smoky River, Dr. Greeff and his family are happy to have settled in this picturesque community of about 3,500 people.

 “Grande Cache is beautiful, but you can’t move here only for that; it’s about the people.”